cloudify-cosmo/cloudify-cli/README.md

 **Usage** `cfy deployments list [-b, --blueprint-id <blueprint-id>] [-t, --management-ip <ip>] [-v, --verbosity]`

 **Parameters**:
-- blueprint-id: the id or alias of the blueprint to to list deployments for (Optional, lists all deployments if not provided)
+- blueprint-id: the id of the blueprint to to list deployments for (Optional, lists all deployments if not provided)
 - management-ip: the management-server to use (Optional)
 - is_verbose_output - A flag for setting verbose output (Optional)